-Further information requested Advice or warning as to future conduct and sanctions Further training, support needed Sanction by Manager No case to answer Refer to SSM and DSO for action, this may also include referral to Local Authority Designated Officer (LADO)
+Further information requested.
+Advice or warning as to future conduct and sanctions.
+Further training, support needed.

+Sanction by Manager.
+No case to answer.
+Refer to SSM and DSO for action, this may also include referral to Local Authority Designated Officer (LADO).
 Telephone for an ambulance or take the young person to hospital, you will need to inform the parents you are doing this, (if parents are involved in the abuse do not share any other information).
 Inform the doctor of your concerns in relations to child protection issues and the doctor will take the appropriate action.
-Inform the DSO of the action you have taken, they will then contact all relevant people
+Inform the DSO of the action you have taken, they will then contact all relevant people.

-Designated Safeguarding Officer (DSO)or Senior Safeguarding Officer (SSO) will inform as necessary either:
+Designated Safeguarding Officer (DSO)or Senior

+Safeguarding Officer (SSO) will inform as necessary either:

-- Childrens Services (LADO)
+- Children's Services (LADO)

 - Police

 - FA Case Management

 - EFL Safeguarding Officer

-If you have been unable to contact your DSO please contact either of the below immediately
+If you have been unable to contact your DSO, please contact either of the below immediately

-- Children's Services (LADO) -

-0161 770 8870 Out of hours 0161

-770 7777

-Multi Agency Safeguarding Hub

-(MASH) 0161 770 7777, out of hours

-0161 770 6936

-- Police 999 or local police station 0161 872 5050

-- NSPCC 24 hours helpline 0808 800 5000

-- FA Case management 0844 980 820

-- EFL Safeguarding Officer

-07795628379 or 01772325811
+- Children's Services (LADO) 0161 770 8870 Out of hours 0161 770 7777 - Multi Agency Safeguarding Hub (MASH) 0161 770 7777, out of hours 0161 770 6936 - Police 999 or local police station 0161 872 5050 - NSPCC 24 hours helpline 0808 800 5000 - FA Case management 0844 980 820 - EFL Safeguarding Officer 07795628379 or 01772325811

-All Incident & Accident forms will be accessible to all staff via emails, office and within the coaches packs these forms must be submitted within 24 hours and sent to wendy.noble@oact.org.uk
+All Incident, Accident and Low Level concern forms will be accessible to all staff via emails, office and within the coaches packs these forms must be completed and submitted within 24 hours of incident and sent to their relevant DSO.